datatrail-jhu/04_githubbasics/scripts/07_pull_requests_script.md

 You will see now that you have your own version of the newproject repository on your Github profile and you will be able to see where the repository was forked from right under the repository name on the upper left.

-Now that you have a copy of this repository on your Github account, you can clone it to rstudio.cloud as we learned about in a previous lesson.
-You can clone it by navigtating to the terminal in your rustudio dot cloud acocunt and typing the command git clone https://github.com/your_username/newproject.git.
+Now that you have a copy of this repository on your Github account, you can clone it to r studio cloud as we learned about in a previous lesson.
+You can clone it by navigating to the terminal in your r studio dot cloud account and typing the command git clone https://github.com/your_username/newproject.git.

 where you replace your under score username with your Github username.
-This should create a folder on your rstudio dot cloud account called newproject.
+This should create a folder on your r studio dot cloud account called newproject.
 You may have to enter your username and password.

 Now you have successfully "forked" and "cloned" the newproject repository.

 The next step is to make some edits to one or more of the files.
 This could be as simple as fixing a typo or as complicated as adding a whole new function.
-For now, let's open up the file `myfile.Rmd` and make an edit.
+For now, let's open up the file  myfile dot Rmd and make an edit.
 For example, we could change the line of code that reads summary cars to a line that loads the d plier package and uses the glimpse function to look at the data set.
 After making this edit you can save the file.
 Now we are ready to start the process of sending a pull request.

 Remember that when we forked the repo from j t leek's Github account, we got a new repo under your account.
 The first step in sending a pull request is to commit and push the edits to your fork, or copy, of the repo.
 To do this, navigate to the terminal and make sure that you are in the right folder.
 To do this you can use the Unix commands p w d and c d to make sure you are in the right place.
 When you type the command.
 You should hopefully see that you are in the folder for newproject.
 If you are not, then you will need to use the c d command to make sure you are in that folder.